Grammar: B1 - ✨ Grammar Essentials: ✏️ Writing Mechanics - Intermediate - Lesson 5: Colons (basic use: introducing lists, explanations)

 • To travel in Siem Reap, you have a few options: tuk-tuk, moto, or bicycle.

-Common Mistake: Do not put a colon directly after a verb or preposition like 'for' or 'of'.
+Common Mistake: Do not place a colon directly after a verb or a preposition (like 'for', 'of', 'are', 'include').

-Incorrect: The three temples are: Angkor Wat, Bayon, and Ta Prohm.
+Incorrect: The temples are: Angkor Wat, Bayon, and Ta Prohm.

-Correct: The three temples are Angkor Wat, Bayon, and Ta Prohm.
+Correct: The temples are Angkor Wat, Bayon, and Ta Prohm.

 • He had only one goal for his trip: to see the sunrise at Angkor Wat.